← Back to 史記

 殿西

 Initially, when the Son of Heaven performed the feng at Mount Tai, northeast of the altar at Mount Tai there was an ancient place for a bright hall, but the place was dangerous and not spacious.
 The emperor wished to build a bright hall beside Fenggao but did not yet understand its system and regulations.
 Gong Yudai, a person from Jinan, presented a diagram of the bright hall from the time of the Yellow Emperor.
 In the bright hall diagram, there was one hall with four sides and no walls, covered with thatch, with water passing through.
 The round palace walls formed a double road, and above there was a tower.
 Entering from the southwest, it was named Kunlun.
 The Son of Heaven entered from it to bow and sacrifice to Shang Di there.
-Thereupon, the emperor ordered Fenggao to make a bright hall above the Wen, like Dai's diagram.
+The emperor then ordered Fenggao to make a bright hall above the Wen, like Dai's diagram.
 When the feng was repaired after five years, he then sacrificed to Tai Yi and the Five Emperors at the upper seat of the bright hall, and ordered that Gaozu's sacrifice seat face it.
-He sacrificed to Hou Tu in the lower room with twenty sets of great pen.
+He sacrificed to Houtu in the lower chamber, using twenty full sets of great victims.
 The Son of Heaven entered from the Kunlun road and first bowed to the bright hall with rites like those for the suburban sacrifice.
 After the rites were finished, he burned offerings below the hall.
 The emperor again ascended Mount Tai and personally had a secret sacrifice at its summit.
-Below Mount Tai, he sacrificed to the Five Emperors, each according to their direction, with the Yellow Emperor together with the Red Emperor, and the officials served the sacrifice there.
-When fire was raised on the mountain above, all below responded to it.
+Below Mount Tai, he sacrificed to the Five Emperors, each according to its direction, pairing the Yellow Emperor with the Red Emperor, while the officials attended the sacrifice there.
+Signal fires were raised on the mountain, and those below answered them everywhere.

 95

-Two years later, in the eleventh month, on the first day of Jia Zi, the winter solstice occurred.
+Two years later, in the eleventh month, on the first day of jiazi, the winter solstice occurred.
 Those who calculated the calendar used the fundamental system.
-The Son of Heaven personally arrived at Mount Tai, and on the first day of the eleventh month, Jia Zi, the winter solstice day, he sacrificed to Shang Di in the bright hall, but did not repair the feng and shan.
+The Son of Heaven personally arrived at Mount Tai, and on the first day of the eleventh month, jiazi, the winter solstice day, he sacrificed to Shang Di in the bright hall, but did not perform the fengshan sacrifices.
 The zan xiang said: 'Heaven has increased and given the emperor the great beginning and divine plan, cycling and beginning again.
 The emperor respectfully bows to Tai Yi.'
 Going east to the sea, he examined those who entered the sea and the fangshi who sought the gods.
 None were verified, yet he sent more, hoping to meet them.

 96